 Veitchii is highly prized for its amazing looks and sweet fragrance.
 Its shrub bears white fragrant flowers with glossy pointed leaves which remain dark green throughout the winters.
 This jasmine is excellent for cutting.
 It is a low maintenance shrub which only requires regular pruning to avoid spoilage.
 It regularly attracts bees and butterflies.

 20. Gardenia Jasminoides White Gem:

 White Gem is a wonderfully fragrant flower of dwarf stature.
 It is a superb evergreen shrub for warm climates.
 Its shrub produces many single, white, waxy flowers with six whorled petals that barely touch each other.
 Compared to other jasmines, White Gem emits a light fragrance.
 It requires warm conditions, rich alkaline soil and regular watering.

 21. Jasminum Mesnyi:

 Mesnyi is a primrose jasmine which grows in a large mound.
-It is a semi double, funnel shaped yellow jasmine.
+It is a semi double, funnel shaped yellow jasmine that is also known as the Chinese jasmine.
 Its stems are arched and cascade like a fountain.
 The stem is square in section and becomes woody with age.
 Its oblong shaped leaves are bright green in colour and are held in groups of pointed leaflets.
 This jasmine is quite sensitive to cold.
 It can take a few degrees of frost but cannot tolerate prolong freezing temperature.
 The flower is fragrant and blooms sporadically the rest of the year.